GolovinEG/GolovinEG/README.md

 ### Hi there 👋

+Education: Master's degree in Information Systems and Technologies No work experience
+I'm currently learning Python and Neural Networks.
+I'd also be interested with getting into gamedev.
+Skiils: problem solving, analytical thinking, C#, Java

 <!--
 **GolovinEG/GolovinEG** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.